Jambo! Welcome to Kenya

 Overnight in Masai Mara.

-These also best moments to see the glorious sun as it rises.
+These will also be the most beautiful and marvelous to see the glorious sun as it rises.

 Drive via Isebania border where you shall do a brief immigration/custom check.
 Then handed over to Tanzania driver guide who will take you to Serengeti National Park.